 VITAMIN B6 (PYRIDOXINE)

-Vitamin B-6 (pyridoxine) is important for normal brain development and for keeping the nervous system and immune system healthy.
-Because it is involved in so many enzymatic reactions, adequate levels are key for promoting and maintaining a healthy body.
+Vitamin B-6 (pyridoxine) is important for normal brain development and cognitive function, improving sleep and for keeping the nervous system and immune system healthy (decreases risk of cancers).
+Vitamin B6 is also very important for treating hormonal imbalance, IBS and inflammatory conditions including ulcerative colitis and Crohn’s disease.
+Because it is involved in so many enzymatic reactions, its normal levels are key for promoting and maintaining a general health.

-“Vitamin B6” is a term that actually refers to six compounds in the body that all work in a similar way.
+“Vitamin B6” refers to six compounds in the body that all work in a similar way.

 - Pyridoxine 5′-phosphate (PNP)